nightscout/nightscout.github.io/docs/nightscout/multiadmin.md

 </br>

-- In the left menu, click `Invitations` then click `ACCEPT` the invitation you performed from your **secondary** Atlas account.
+- In the left menu, click `Invitations` then click `ACCEPT` the invitation.

 <img src="/vendors/mongodb/img/MultiNS13.png" width="800px" >

 </br>

 - Going back to all your organizations you can now see and administer both of them from this account.
-In the example below `Nightscout` is the **main** organization and `My Org 2020-09-20` is a **secondary** organization.
+In the example below `Nightscout` is your own organization and `My Org 2020-09-20` is a guest organization.

 <img src="/vendors/mongodb/img/MultiNS14.png" width="800px" >